Karoy Anderson

-Career
+Club career

 Charlton Athletic

 Coming through the youth system of Charlton Athletic, Anderson signed his first professional contract with the club on 5 October 2021, committing himself until 2024.

 He made his professional debut for the club as a 18–year–old, coming off the bench in the 75th minute of a 3–2 EFL Trophy Second Round defeat away at Plymouth Argyle on 22 November 2022 where he scored his side's second goal of the game in the 91st minute of the match.

+On 17 September 2025, Anderson signed a new contract with Charlton Athletic until he summer of 2028.

 Aldershot Town (loan)

 On 17 January 2023, Anderson joined Aldershot Town on a 28-day loan.

 On the same day, Anderson made his league debut for Aldershot Town, coming on in the second half of a 2–1 victory at Solihull Moors.

 On 21 February 2023, it was confirmed that Anderson's loan had been extended for a further month.